ecetsn/CS210_Term_Project/README.md

 ![img3](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/f22cd989-a7f0-4a2e-ac41-f968b9f14693)

-- The table provides a comprehensive view of positive sentiment scores for each messages
+- The table provides a comprehensive view of positive sentiment scores for each message

 ![img4](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/16f9bb70-f137-4aee-a93c-e72d18d34d3f)

-- The table provides a comprehensive view of negative sentiment scores for each messages
+- The table provides a comprehensive view of negative sentiment scores for each message

-> these findings on sentiment correlation are used to test my hypothesis
+> These findings on sentiment correlation are used to test my hypothesis

 ## Hypothesis Testing
 ### Null Hypothesis(H0)